r0mainp/concrete-datastore/docs/authentication.md

 -  `verbose_name`: user's email
 -  `<scope_model_field>`: list of user's scopes
 -  `level`: user's level
--  `unsubscribe_notification_url`: url to unsubscribe user form notifications
+-  `unsubscribe_notification_url`: url to unsubscribe user from notifications
 -  `unsubscribe_all`: user is unsubscribed to all notifications
 -  `unsubscribe_to`: list of scope notifications that the user is unsubscribed to
 -  `external_auth`: whether the user was authenticated by an external authentication source (LDAP, External Backend, ...)